ggailey777/try-stuff/README.md

 # try-stuff

-Welcome to the weirdly buggy new Azure Functions!
+Welcome to the new Azure Functions!